Jalen Adaway

-Jalen Adaway (born July 9, 1998) is an American professional basketball player who last played for the Austin Spurs of the NBA G League.
+Jalen Tyler Adaway (born July 9, 1998) is an American professional basketball player for Instituto Atletico Central Cordoba.
 He played college basketball for the Miami RedHawks and the St. Bonaventure Bonnies.

 High school career

 Adaway attended Logansport High School.
-He averaged 15.7 points, 8.0 rebounds, 3.4 assists, 2.5 blocks and 1.1 steals per game as a senior to lead the Berries to a 23–2 record.
+He averaged 15.7 points, eight rebounds, 3.4 assists, 2.5 blocks and 1.1 steals per game as a senior to lead the Berries to a 23–2 record.
 Adaway was named to the Indiana All-Star team.
 He posted 1,446 points and 655 rebounds in his career.
-Adaway committed to play college basketball at Miami (OH).
+Adaway committed to playing college basketball for Miami (Ohio).

 College career

-As a freshman, Adaway averaged 8.5 points and 5.0 rebounds per game.
-He averaged 7.5 points and 5.0 rebounds per game as a sophomore.
+As a freshman, Adaway averaged 8.5 points and five rebounds per game.
+He averaged 7.5 points and five rebounds per game as a sophomore.
 Following the season, he transferred to St. Bonaventure and sat out a year per NCAA regulations.
-Adaway averaged 12.2 points and 6.0 rebounds per game as a junior, helping the Bonnies to win their first Atlantic 10 Conference Tournament since 2012 and receive an automatic berth to the NCAA Tournament.
+Adaway averaged 12.2 points and six rebounds per game as a junior, helping the Bonnies to win their first Atlantic 10 Conference Tournament since 2012 and receive an automatic berth to the NCAA Tournament.
 As a senior, he averaged 15.3 points and 5.9 rebounds per game while shooting a career-high 37.6% from three-point range, earning First Team All-Atlantic 10 honors.
-Adaway decided to forgo his final season of eligibility granted due to the COVID-19 pandemic and turn professional.
+Adaway decided to forgo his final season of college eligibility granted due to the COVID-19 pandemic and turn professional.

 Professional career

-After not being selected in the 2022 NBA draft, Adaway joined the Miami Heat for NBA Summer League.
+After not being selected in the 2022 NBA draft, Adaway joined the Miami Heat for the 2022 NBA Summer League.
 He signed an Exhibit 10 deal with the San Antonio Spurs on August 31, 2022.
 Adaway subsequently joined the Austin Spurs.

-He was waived on February 11, 2023.
+In April 2023, the NBA G League announced that Adaway had been dismissed and disqualified from the league for violating the terms of the NBA G League Anti-Drug program.

+On July 12, 2023, Adaway signed with BK Patrioti Levice of the Slovak Basketball League.
+After the season, Adaway was selected as All-Slovakian Nike SBL Guard of the Year and First Team.

+In May 2024, Adaway joined the Scarborough Shooting Stars of the Canadian Elite Basketball League.

+On September 12, 2024, Adaway signed with the Fuerza Regia de Monterrey of the Liga Nacional de Baloncesto Profesional.
+Adaway was awarded Latinbasket.com All-Mexican LNBP First Team for the 2024 season.

+On January 6, 2025, Adaway joined the San Diego Clippers.

+On September 25, 2025, he signed with Instituto Atletico Central Cordoba.

+Personal life

+Adaway is the son of Aja Mallory.